standstaff/docs2/format.md

 To accommodate the use of empty nodes for the analysis of ellipsis in the enhanced dependency representation, we adopt a further extension of the indexing scheme from v2.
 It is possible to insert one or more empty nodes indexed _i_.1, _i_.2, etc. immediately after a word with index _i_ (where _i_ = 0 for sentence-initial empty nodes).
-Note that the the numbers after the decimal point must form a sequence starting at 1, i.e. it is not allowed to skip _i_.1 and use _i_.2.
+Note that the numbers after the decimal point must form a sequence starting at 1, i.e. it is not allowed to skip _i_.1 and use _i_.2.
 In the unlikely case that there are ten or more empty nodes between two real tokens, _i_.10 comes after _i_.9, that is, the entire ID is not ordered numerically as a decimal number.
 Here is an example showing the use of an empty node in the analysis of the sentence _Sue likes coffee and Bill tea_: